 Acceptance of transient credit is based on a grade of "B" or better and the combined total number of transient credits and transfer credits cannot exceed one-third of the number of credits required for the degree.
-Prior to enrollment, students who wish to enroll at another college for credit, must submit this form for approval to the DGS and the associate dean of the Graduate School.
+Prior to enrollment, students who wish to enroll at another college for credit must submit this form for approval to the DGS and the associate dean of the Graduate School.
 Transient credit approval will not be granted retroactively.

 Students must have the registrar of the transient school send an official transcript directly to the Rutgers-Camden registrar and the graduate director upon completion of the work.
-Acceptance of transient credit is based on a grade of "B" or better and the combined total number of transient credits and transfer credits cannot exceed one-third of the number of credits required for the degree.

-The application for Transient Credit can be found at http://graduateschool.camden.rutgers.edu/current-students/forms/.
+The application for Transient Credit can be found at: http://graduateschool.camden.rutgers.edu/current-students/forms/.